Astronomy Essentials

 Note: This article, Leonids 1901-2100, gives specific meteor predictions for each year for this shower from the year 2001 to 2100.

-Sky chart with radial lines in the constellation Leo, grid lines, and several labeled stars.
+Sky chart with radial lines, grid lines, and several labeled stars in a sickle shape.

-The 2024 Leonid meteor shower, seen in sky mode (from the the Earth’s surface, looking up).
-On the morning of November 17, 2024, the radiant appears to originate inside the Sickle of Leo the Lion.
-Chart via Guy Ottewell’s 2024 Astronomical Calendar.
+The 2026 Leonid meteor shower, seen in sky mode (from the Earth’s surface, looking up).
+On the late evening of November 17, 2026, the radiant appears to originate inside the Sickle of Leo the Lion.
+Chart via Guy Ottewell’s Astronomical Calendar.
 Used with permission.

 Which direction should I look to see the Leonid meteor shower?